-Rouge Beach is a great spot to enjoy both scenic beach views, and wildlife-packed marshlands.
+Rouge National Urban Park is a great spot to enjoy both scenic beach views, and wildlife-packed marshlands.
 The beach/marshland lies at the border of Scarborough and Pickering, where Lake Ontario feeds into the Rouge River.
 Rouge Beach is part of Rouge National Urban Park – the first of Canada’s national urban parks.

 Here’s why you should make the time to visit Rouge Beach!